Based-Skid/plugin.close.kodi/README.md

 # plugin.close.kodi
 A Force Close addon

-A "ReWrite of a Broken Shitty addon in the SuperRepo Addon Repository)" Except This one Actually works.

 Contains Code inspired by @Surfacingx The Creator of the Aftermath Wizard

 Also Contains Code From a Freaktab Dev I dont Remember who but IF they want to come forward I will add your credits (Android Force